ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 }
 ```

-You can note that those operation first make a copy of the `lhs` object with
+You can see that those operation first make a copy of the `lhs` object with
 `Matrix(lhs)`, then modify the copy in place with `rhs` and then return the
 result without modifying `lhs` or `rhs`.